-The international oil and gas business and investment community have expressed huge interest in Lebanon and with good reason
+The international oil and gas business and investment community has expressed huge interest in Lebanon and with good reason.

 Substantial information and very positive data has been collated and Lebanon is positioned now for success with estimates of huge petroleum resources in its territories both offshore and onshore.

 Based on the recommendation of the Lebanese Petroleum Administration (LPA), the Minister of Energy and Water, Cesar Abi Khalil declared in January 2017 that blocks 1, 4, 8, 9 and 10 will be open for bidding during the first offshore licensing round in Lebanon.

 The LPA had already prepared a study driven by the following objectives that the Lebanese government aims to achieve during the first licensing round:

 - Hitting commercial discoveries that justify the required investments in infrastructure that will lead to the development of petroleum resources.

 - Safeguarding the rights of Lebanon to benefit from its potential petroleum resources over its complete exclusive economic zone

 A set of different alternatives that satisfy the above objectives were studied and evaluated based on the following criteria leading to the selection of the open blocks, namely: